Consent search: Pedestrian encounters

 Oftentimes an officer will have neither reasonable suspicion to stop an individual nor probable cause to arrest that person.
 A common tactic is to engage in conversation with the individual in an attempt to get them to incriminate themselves.
 This can, possibly, include a consent search.

 Traffic stops

-A traffic stop is automatically a Terry stop.
 In Ohio v.
 Robinette (1996) the Supreme Court decided an officer does not need to inform the driver that the stop has ended.
 He can continue questioning and request a search of the vehicle.
 Since the encounter has now become a consensual encounter it is outside the protection of the Fourth Amendment.
 The Supreme Court assumed that a reasonable person would know the encounter was over and feel free to drive away.

 Home search

 Consent searches on people's homes have been given a higher level of scrutiny by the Supreme Court.
 This is because they happen in private without outside observers.
 The court is much more sensitive to the possibility of coercion and more guidelines have been put in place to protect against this.